cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 If you want to delete a single peak, find the corresponding signal on the right side of the spectrum in the list in the panel **Peaks**.
 Click the recycle bin icon on the far right of the line.
 The peak will be deleted.

 If you want to delete all peaks, click on the recycle bin icon located above the signal list in the panel **Peaks**.
-CConfirm that you want to delete all peaks by clicking **Yes** in the pop-up window.
+Confirm that you want to delete all peaks by clicking **Yes** in the pop-up window.

 ## 11. Choosing the values to display in the "Peaks" list